All Episodes

 Next bite.

-Wolf says, Do you believe in a two-state solution to the Israeli-Palestinian conflict, a new state of Palestine living side by side with the state of Israel?
+Wolf says, do you believe in a two-state solution to the Israeli-Palestinian conflict, a new state of Palestine living side by side with the state of Israel?

 I think that's probably the best solution.

-I think you have to ask the people who live there, uh both Israel and the Arab countries.
+I think you have to ask the people who live there, both Israel and the Arab countries.

 But I know one thing.

-Uh Pearl and people like Wolfowitz, Fife, Wormser, Crystal, Abrams.
+Pearl and people like Wolfowitz, Fife, Wormser, Crystal, Abrams.

 We can go on and on.